magneticio/vamp.io/content/documentation/api/v9.9.9/api-conditions.md

     weight: 30
 draft: true
 ---
-Conditions templates are static artifacts.
+Condition templates are static artifacts.
 You can save and manage condition templates through the API, these can then be referenced and applied to gateways.
 Read about [using conditions](documentation/using-vamp/conditions/).

 ## Actions